Even when I lived in England, it was never Christmas until I’d watched “It’s A Wonderful Life” and opened my first panettone of the season.

 A little information …

 Milan is known, amongst other things, to be the home of panettone.
 The reason why I was excited about this event is that it brought together 25 different ‘masters’ for the event.
 They only use a mother dough (Acid Pasta) to raise the dough.
-This is made and maintained with only the use of flour and water, without starting additives, or dehydrated yeasts of any nature.
+This is made and maintained with only the use of flour and water.
+No starting additives, or dehydrated yeasts of any nature.

 This means that each panettone is uniquely hand raised.
 They are not mass-produced and uniform like most of the panettone that you get in the UK.
 They also only use natural ingredients, without emulsifiers, preservatives or added flavours.
 Anyone who has made sourdough bread will understand the time and effort it takes to make it.
 With this method you get an altogether better tasting result.

 The first thing that hit me when I walked in was the sweet, sweet small of panettone!
 We had already looked at the online site, so we had a good idea of what we were going to do when we arrived.
 Our first plan was to go round each stall for a tasting, as we wanted to buy two for Christmas.
 Each of the twenty five stalls had mountains of tasters available from each of the panettone they were selling at their stall.
-Now that I’ve been in Italy for a year, I have perfected my “jumble sale elbow” technique, and I was able to muscle in and taste each one.
+I have perfected my “jumble sale elbow” technique, and I was able to muscle in and taste each one.

 We finally decided on two from different stalls.
 The first was a delicious combination of ginger and orange, and the second was flavoured with blueberries.
 They haven’t been opened yet, so I’ll report back later once they have been devoured!